 Food additives are grouped by what they do.
 The additives that you are most likely to come across on food labels are:

-- antioxidants (stop food becoming rancid or changing colour by reducing the chance of fats combining wit
+- antioxidants (stop food becoming rancid or changing colour by reducing the chance of fats combining with oxygen)

 Want to see the rest of this article?